- ICH GCP

 Time Frame: Preoperative, and 1-6, 12 and 24 months postoperative

-Change of non-validated SF-12 score from the preoperative visit to all available postoperative timepoints: from to 0 (better) to 3 or 5 depending the question (worst)
+Change of non-validated SF-12 score from the preoperative visit to all available postoperative timepoints: from to 0 (better) to 5 (worst) by question, then questions are combined following the SF12 provider recommendation.

 Preoperative, and 1-6, 12 and 24 months postoperative